 Clinical supervision has three main functions:

-- Normative: Supervisor provides guidance on standard procedures and best practice and standard procedure
+- Normative: Supervisor provides guidance on standard procedures and best practice

 - Formative: Supervisor and practitioners identify practitioner learning needs, create action plans and reflect on learning after implementation.